-Instead, treatment is focused on simply tackling each risk factor.
-The goal is to cut your odds of blood vessel and heart disease, as well as diabetes.
+Metabolic syndrome is a group of risk factors that include abdominal fat, high blood pressure, high blood sugar, and unhealthy cholesterol levels.
+Treatment is focused on tackling each of these conditions.
+The goal is to cut your odds of blood vessel disease and heart disease, as well as diabetes.

 Lose some weight.
-Obviously, this is often a byproduct of exercising and eating well.
+Obviously, weight loss is often a by-product of exercising and eating well.
 But it's a key goal in itself if you're overweight or obese.
 Weight loss can improve every aspect of metabolic syndrome.

 If you smoke, quit.
-It's not a risk factor for metabolic syndrome itself.
-But smoking greatly increases your risk of blood vessel and heart disease.
+It's not a risk factor for what’s considered metabolic syndrome, yet smoking greatly increases your risk of blood vessel and heart disease.

 Talk to Your Doctor About Medication

 You may need medicine to help with metabolic syndrome, if lifestyle changes aren't enough to reduce your risks.
 Some drugs you might use are:

 High blood pressure medicines, which include ACE inhibitors (like Capoten and Vasotec), angiotensin II receptor blockers (like Cozaar and Diovan), diuretics, beta-blockers, and other drugs.